Superalgos/Superalgos/README_PublicCloud.md

 Hosting the the public cloud is a great option if you are looking for a highly scalable and reliable solution.

+While Superalgos does not officially support any public cloud providers, there are community projects that have been created to make it easy to deploy Superalgos into the cloud.
+This page is a list of those projects.

 ## :small_orange_diamond: AWS

 [Superalgos-Iac](https://github.com/khultman/Superalgos-IaC) is a terraform project